robertoMaclean/programing-exercises/README.md

 # Solved Exercises of Rob

-This repo get some solved exercises from Hackerrank page.
+This repo get some solved exercises from Hackerrank page and AdventJS.

+## Used Lenguajes so far

+- Javascript/Typescript
+- Go